Active Substance: evolocumab

 For adults and children aged 12 years and above with homozygous familial hypercholesterolaemia, the initial recommended dose is 420 mg once a month.
 If the desired response is not achieved after 12 weeks of treatment, the dose can be increased up to 420 mg every two weeks.

+The medicine can only be obtained with a prescription.
 Patients can self-administer the medicine once they have been properly trained.

 For more information, see the package leaflet.